AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-8.md

 ---
 title: "Deep dive into v8 JS Engine"
-description: "Now, let's focus on one of Nodejs's best friends, the V8 Engine.
+description: "Now, let's focus on one of NodeJs's best friends, the V8 Engine.
 It takes the code and runs it.
 Before doing anything, I just want you to read this carefully."
 slidesUrl: "https://github.com/AherRahul/portfolio-v1/blob/main/content/articles"
 dateModified: "2025-04-12"
 datePublished: "2025-04-12"